onnoberkan/demo-repo/README.md

 # how to snake between branches
 terminal -> "git checkout ${the name of the branch you want to go to}"

+# after merging (on github)
+terminal -> "git pull origin master" / "git pull" (if you already have an upstream on)